OpenRefine/OpenRefine/docs/docs/manual/transposing.md

 | Color   	| Yellow            	|
 | IUCN ID 	| 161899            	|

-This table is transformed by the Columnize operation as follows:
+This table is transformed by the Columnize operation to:

 | Name              	| Color	| IUCN ID |
 |-----------------------|----------|---------|